WorldBrain/Memex-Mobile/README.md

 3. Change anything in the source code and save and the app should quickly reload with those new changes.

 # Troubleshooting

+## Updating React Native

+Each time we're faced with this problem it proves itself to be significantly difficult and time consuming.

+Here's some tips:

+1. Use the RN web upgrade helper to show what RN + native platform files change between versions, then add those changes manually: https://react-native-community.github.io/upgrade-helper/
+    - There is the `npx react-native upgrade` though it doesn't work properly half the time, leaving native platform files untouched (possibly to do with our older setup).
+    - You generally don't need to manually update the the project.pbxproj file (a new app.xcworkspace file will be generated post `pod install`)
+2. After adding changes to the files, install deps in the following order:
+    1. `yarn` (try to delete the `yarn.lock` file and let it generate a new one if faced with issues)
+    2. `pod install` from the `ios/` directory (likely you'll need to delete the existing `Podfile.lock`)
+3. Clear the XCode build folder before attempting build (cmd+shift+k)
+4. If you're facing difficulties attempting an upgrade over many RN versions, first try upgrading to an lower version, then upgrade to the latest version if that works.
+5. Misc. errors are likely on the way.
+Most I encountered could be found and solved through Googling.
+Though keep a list, as likely you'll mess up, need to do it again, and resolve the same errors next time.

 ## Missing content script runtime error